YuukanOO/uniformcss.com/docs/customization/extracting-components.md

 ## Using Theme Helper Functions

-Uniform CSS encourages the extraction of components without breaking your existing Sass workflow.
-You can build custom components and still get access to theme settings using helper functions.
-To learn more about helper functions, refer to the page on helper functions.
+You can build custom components and still get access to theme variables using helper functions.
+To learn more about helper functions, refer to the page on [Helper Functions](/docs/helper-functions).

 ```scss
 // styles.scss